 Organic Media v.
 Paid Media: What’s Best for Me in Social Media Marketing?

 With over 3 billion users worldwide, social media has become the ultimate “must do” when it comes to marketing your business.
 Whether you are a smaller mom-and-pop shop or a global leader in your industry, social media marketing is prevalent across all business types and continues to amass its reach annually.
-To ensure your venture in the social media marketing world is successful, you’ll want to know the basics – What types of social media marketing is available to me?
+To ensure your venture in the social media marketing world is successful, you’ll want to know the basics – What types of social media marketing are available to me?
 What is the difference between those options?
 Which one is more beneficial to me and my business?

 Diving deep into social media can be an overwhelming task.
 First, there are all the different platforms that can be utilized such as Facebook, Twitter, Instagram, and Snapchat to name the most popular ones.
 Then there is navigating all the ways that these platforms can help grow your business from hosting images and responding to reviews to paying for ads and boosted posts.
 There are two large blankets that cover the types of social media marketing available which are organic media and paid media.
 Organic media is free while paid media incurs a cost to the business looking to grow.